DFHack/dfhack/docs/plugins/preserve-rooms.rst

     :tags: fort bugfix interface

 When a citizen leaves the map for any reason, e.g. when going off on a raid, they lose all their zone assignments.
-Any bedrooms, offices, dining rooms, and tombs assigned to the citizen will become unassigned and may be claimed by another unit while they are away.
+Any bedrooms, offices, dining rooms, or tombs assigned to the citizen will become unassigned and may be claimed by another unit while they are away.

-A related issue occurs when a noble role changes hands, either because you have reassigned them or because of an internal fort election.
+A related issue occurs when a noble or administrative role changes hands, either because you have reassigned them or because of an internal fort election.
 Rooms you have assigned to the previous noble stay assigned to them, and the new noble complains because their room requirements are not being met.

-This tool solves both issues.
+This tool mitigates both issues.
 It records when units leave the map and reserves their assigned bedrooms, offices, etc. for them.
-The zones will be disabled in their absence, and will be re-enabled and reassigned to them when they appear back on the map.
+The zones will be disabled in their absence (so other units don't steal them), and will be re-enabled and reassigned to them when they appear back on the map.
 If they die away from the fort, the zone will become unreserved and available for reuse.

-When you click on an assignable zone, you will also now have the option to associate the room with a noble role.
-The room will be automatically reassigned to whoever currently holds that noble position.
-If multiple rooms of the same type are assigned to a position that can be filled by multiple citizens (e.g. you can have many barons), then only one room of that type will be assigned to each holder of that position.
+When you click on an assignable zone, you will also now have the option to associate the room with a noble or administrative role.
+The room will be automatically reassigned to whoever currently holds that position.
+If multiple rooms of the same type are assigned to a position, then only one room of that type will be assigned to each holder of that position (e.g. one room per baron or militia captain).

 Usage
 -----